TadiT7/treble_experimentations_wiki/Moto-G5S.md

 Xperia

-One UI - GSI too big for /system
+One UI - GSI is too big for /system
 </p>
 </details>